alex-bellon/wikipedia/README.md

 [Pareidolia](https://en.wikipedia.org/wiki/Pareidolia) - the tendency to interpret a vague stimulus as something known to the observer, such as seeing shapes in clouds, seeing faces in inanimate objects or abstract patterns, or hearing hidden messages in music.

 [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) - The Pareto principle (also known as the 80/20 rule, the law of the vital few, or the principle of factor sparsity) states that, for many events, roughly 80% of the effects come from 20% of the causes.

+[Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law) - the adage that "work expands so as to fill the time available for its completion".

 [Poe's Law](https://en.wikipedia.org/wiki/Poe%27s_law) - Parody so extreme that you can't tell if it's sincere or sarcastic.